onzfonz/comp227/src/content/3/en/part3b.md

 fly deploy
 ```

-A particularly important command is *fly logs*.
+A particularly important command is `fly logs`.
 This command can be used to view server logs.
 It is best to keep logs always visible!

-Fly.io creates a file <i>fly.toml</i> in the root of your app.
+Fly.io creates a file *fly.toml* in the root of your app.
 The file contains all the configuration of your server.
 In this course we can mostly ignore the contents of the file.